Jump to:

 Nerve conduction study

 • Motor nerve conduction studies are usually normal in postsynaptic NMJDs, but in severe cases, compound muscle action potential (CMAP) amplitudes may be slightly reduced while distal latencies and conduction velocities are normal.
 In contrast, CMAP amplitudes are usually borderline normal or reduced in presynaptic NMJDs.
-If a low amplitude CMAP is observed, repetitive nerve stimulation, exercise testing, or both can be performed to confirm disorder or NMJ transtimission.
-Motor NCS amplitude may correct after brief exercise in LEMS (see Repetitive Nerve Stimulation (RNS) below.
+If a low amplitude CMAP is observed, repetitive nerve stimulation, exercise testing, or both can be performed to confirm disorder or NMJ transmission.
+Motor NCS amplitude may correct after brief exercise in LEMS (see Repetitive Nerve Stimulation (RNS) below).
 In either case, normal CMAPs do not rule out the presence of neuromuscular junction disorders.

 Repetitive nerve stimulation (RNS) is a specialized motor nerve conduction study used to assess NMJDs.
-An example of a RNS protocol is below:
+An example of a RNS protocol is below

 • Establish a supramaximal CMAP

-• Perform low-frequency RNS:
+• Perform low-frequency RNS

 • Low-frequency RNS is performed with stimuli delivered at 2-3 Hz, in trains of 5 or 10 stimuli.
 This step can be repeated to ensure reproducibility.